maubanel/UE5-CPP-BP-Overview/operators/README.md

 ![add BP_Countdown to scene](images/putInFolder.png)

 ![](../images/line2.png)

 ##### `Step 5.`\|`BPOVR`| :small_orange_diamond:

 Press the <kbd>Play</kbd> button and you see that it gives you the amount of time that past since last tick in milliseconds (ms).
-We will need to add them together to get cumulative time.

 Now we see that we have a consistent framerate of .017 milliseconds (ms).
 1s/.017ms = 58 FPS.
 But this is not counting down.
 What we need to do is subtract this amount from our timer which we will do.

 https://github.com/maubanel/UE5-BP-Overview/assets/5504953/1adddd01-1e6f-4bad-9ee3-809c5c677a9a